GitQuackDev/Repo_BtnPop/README.md

 # BTN Pop Content Management System

-A comprehensive content management system for a website with news and events sections.
+A comprehensive content management system for a website with modern news and events sections featuring a clean, categorized display and streamlined administration.

 ## Project Structure